9 Days London Itinerary on and off the Beaten Path

 Cecil Court

-On the way to our next stop, we run into Cecil Court, the famous lane with interesting old book stores that work a stop and a few pictures.
+On the way to our next stop, we come across Cecil Court, the famous lane with interesting old bookstores, where we stop for a few pictures.

 If you are into old original books, that’s your place.
 You can also find old maps, which can make a nice original souvenir from London.